nicyapi/senior-design-projekt-master/final_report.md

 ## Spring Self-Assessments
 ### Nick
+For my individual contribution, I wrote the back end to our assignment.
+I made a Django server running in a Docker container with the idea that it would make deploying to the cloud easier.
+I was able to learn more about Django, Django Rest Framework, and Docker, which were my biggest goals with this project.
+I have worked with all three at Co-op, but was never able until now to do the actual set up for these things, so in that sense, I have accomplished my goal.

+By far, my biggest success was with the automatic event scheduling.
+Our project is based around planning events in a calendar, and one of the features of our project is that users are able to add things they need to do, and have our backend plan these out for them where their schedule permits.
+Many hours went into the algorithm between writing, refactoring, and testing.
+The algorithm is not to the point where I wish it were, but I happy with the point it is currently at.
+I believe that our biggest obstacle was our own ambition.
+We had much grander plans for our project as a whole, but were not able to complete many of them.
+The biggest problem was because there are only two of us in the group, and we have other commitments.
+If I did not have other classes, for example, and were able to work on the project as if I were at work, I would be able to get the majority of the planned backend finished on my own.

 ### Tim
 My primary development responsibilities for this project was to develop the front end of a phone application.
 Other than that Nick and I split the work when